Hidden 2-car garage on the right side of this Country/Colonial maintains curb appeal. Plan 929-11

 New Urbanist design principles, among which was the positioning of garages on the side or off alleys at the rear to make the street at the front of the house a more pedestrian-friendly environment.

 New communities designed along these lines have appeared all across the US.
-The Wellington Neighborhood in Breckenridge, Colorado designed by Wolff Lyon Architects in the early 2000s, shown
+The Wellington Neighborhood in Breckenridge, Colorado designed by Wolff Lyon Architects in the early 2000s, shown here

 is a good example.
 The architect's explain that it's organized around a series of "well defined center greens."
 Automobile access is off small alleys at the back.
 I toured the development some years ago and I was very impressed.

-Such plans would suit a New Urbanist neighborhood as well as an infill corner lot in a traditional older community.
+, shown here.
+These plans would suit a New Urbanist neighborhood as well as an infill corner lot in a traditional older community.